Jennifer (album)

-Jennifer is the third album by singer Jennifer Warnes, released on the Reprise Records label in 1972.
+Jennifer is the third studio album by American singer Jennifer Warnes, released on the Reprise Records label in 1972.
 It was produced by former Velvet Underground member John Cale.

 It sold poorly and was deleted from the Warners catalog in 1973 or 1974 and remained unavailable until 2013 when Japanese Reprise reissued it on CD (WPCR-14865).

+Cale's own recording of his song "Empty Bottles" was not officially released until 2004 on the live album Le Bataclan '72.